When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 Eating Done Right for the One Punch Man Workout

-Saitama’s superhero strength came from simple rules.
-He ate three meals in a day and never skipped breakfast, even if it was limited to a banana.
+Saitama’s story of gaining his most powerful superhero strength came from simple rules.
+Saitama claims he ate three meals in a day and never skipped breakfast, even if it was limited to a banana.

-But for mere mortals like you and me, the diet needs to be better suited for workout and recovery.
+But for mere mortals like you and me, the diet needs to be better suited for rigorous workouts and recovery if we are to achieve the same results or at least hit our fitness goals.

 Dieting for athletes is not as difficult as it is made out to be.
 Meal preps are another matter altogether though.
 If you hate prepping meals as much as I do, then you’d want to consider adding a meal replacement shake to your routine.